Interview Cooperation: THERMOS Corporation

 Mr. Hiramatsu: The high standards of both translation and DTP, proven results across a wide range of industries, and proposals for improving the efficiency of repetitive tasks were the deciding factors.
 We made our decision based on a proposal that was convincing.

---HS: After the delivery of the translated manual, did you receive any feedback?
+--HS: After the delivery of the translated instruction manual, did you receive any feedback?

-Mr. Hiramatsu: Although it is limited to a few models, the English and Simplified Chinese versions of the user manual have been published, and while the deployment is still limited, we are definitely feeling the effects.
+Mr. Hiramatsu: Although it is currently limited to a few models, the English and Simplified Chinese versions of the user manuals have been released.
+While the deployment is still limited, we are definitely feeling the effects.

 --HS: How was our response until delivery?

-Mr. Hiramatsu: The translation work proceeded very smoothly.
+Mr. Hiramatsu: The translation work progressed very smoothly.
 Thanks to your company's use of translation memory, there were parts that became more efficient, weren't there?

 --HS: Have you noticed any areas for improvement in our services or support?

 Mr. Hiramatsu: The communication itself has been smooth, and the revision instructions have been appropriately reflected, making it very easy to work with.
-However, there are cases where the same original text may vary slightly depending on the product, and it can be difficult to understand those differences from the translation alone.
-In such cases, it would be helpful if you could provide comments to supplement the intent and background.
+However, there are cases where the same original text may vary slightly by product, and it can be difficult to understand those differences from the translation alone.
+In such cases, it would be helpful if you could provide additional comments to clarify the intent and background.
 Additionally, there are instances where different words or expressions are used, and I think it would be even better if there were explanations for why the expressions change even though the meanings are the same.

-On the other hand, if there are some discrepancies in the original text (e.g., part names or particles), the match rate of the translation memory may not reach 100%, and the translation may vary based on the translator's discretion.
+On the other hand, if there are some discrepancies in the original text (e.g., part names or particles), the match rate of the translation memory may not reach 100%, and the translation may be expressed differently at the translator's discretion.

-If changes are made at the translator's discretion, we will consider providing comments to supplement the intent and background of the changes.
+If changes are made at the translator's discretion, we will consider supplementing the intent and background of the changes with comments or other means.

---HS: It was a project for translating a user manual, but are there situations in your regular work where translation is needed?
+――HS: It was a project for the translation of a user manual, but are there situations in your regular work where translation is needed?

 Mr. Ida: When communicating with overseas factories, English may be required.

---HS: Could you share your thoughts on the future applications and outlook?
+--HS: Could you share your vision and outlook for future utilization?

-Additionally, regarding the languages we support, we currently offer "English" and "Simplified Chinese," but we are also considering expanding our language offerings in the future.
+Additionally, the languages we currently support are "English" and "Chinese (Simplified)", but we are also considering expanding our supported languages in the future.

 --HS: We would appreciate any feedback or comments you may have regarding our proposals or issues other than translation.

-Mr. Hiramatsu: Yes, for example, if there is a system that utilizes translation memory to clearly distinguish between existing translations and new parts when checking translation results, I believe it would significantly reduce the effort required for checks.
+Mr. Hiramatsu: Yes, for example, if there is a system that utilizes translation memory to clearly distinguish between existing translations and new parts when checking translation results, I believe it would significantly reduce the effort required for checking.
 Currently, everything is checked manually, so I feel there is room for improvement in efficiency.
-Additionally, I think there is potential in utilizing new technologies such as generative AI, and it may be possible to deliver reports that check translation results with AI along with the translations.
+Additionally, I think there is a possibility of utilizing new technologies such as generative AI to provide a report that checks the translation results with AI along with the delivery.

---HS: Regarding the use of translation memory, it would be convenient to have a system that allows you to see at a glance which parts have been reused, right?
+--HS: It would be convenient to have a system that allows you to easily see which parts of the translation memory have been reused, right?

-Mr. Hiramatsu: Yes, I think that by graying out that part and emphasizing new sections in bold or red, it will become visually clearer and allow for more efficient checks.
+Mr. Hiramatsu: Yes, I believe that by graying out that part and emphasizing new sections in bold or red text, it will become visually clearer and allow for more efficient checks.
 I hope you will consider this as an idea to help improve your company's services in the future.

 --HS: Thank you for taking the time today.